 |100 ps||40 ps||40 ps|

-Typical length for accurate impedance measurement
+Typical minimum length for accurate impedance measurement

 |40 mm||16 mm||16 mm|

-Typical fault or mismatch distance resolution
+Typical best resolution of fault or distance to fault

 |8 mm||4 mm||4 mm|